Don Faurot

 Faurot is credited with inventing the split-T formation.
 He was inducted into the College Football Hall of Fame as a coach in 1961.
-The playing surface as Missouri's Memorial Stadium was named Faurot Field in his honor in 1972.
+The playing surface at Missouri's Memorial Stadium was named Faurot Field in his honor in 1972.

 Early life and playing career

-Faurot was born in Mountain Grove, Missouri on June 23, 1902 to parents Frederick W. Faurot and Charlotte Burrows Faurot.
+Faurot was born in Mountain Grove, Missouri, on June 23, 1902, to parents Frederick W. Faurot and Charlotte Burrows Faurot.
 He lost two fingers on his right hand in a boyhood farming accident, yet still became an accomplished multi-sport athlete.

 Faurot's association with the University of Missouri started when he was a young boy who would sneak into Rollins Field to watch the Tigers play and practice.
 He was the eldest of four brothers to win a football letter at Missouri.
 Faurot was a three-sport letterman from 1922 to 1924.
 A lightweight 145-pound fullback in football, he also captained the basketball team and was an infielder in baseball.
 He was a member of FarmHouse fraternity while attending the University of Missouri.